istio/istio.io/troubleshooting/index.md

 ## The Mixer pod was restarted and I lost my configuration updates

 For the {{site.data.istio.version}} release, Mixer configuration is stored in a local file system-based store.
-By default, Mixer is not configured to use a kubernetes persistent volume.
+By default, Mixer is not configured to use a Kubernetes persistent volume.

 There are a few possible workarounds: